tdwg/cd/tools/csv_to_json/README.md

     Check the output-path for JSON Schema output files

+### env Variable Descriptions

+After you resave the [`.env.example`](.env.example) file as `.env`, open it in a text-editor and update its variable values as needed:

+- `URI_RAW_PREFIX` = the GitHub (or other host) URL repo-prefix for raw CSV input files -- e.g. "https://raw.githubusercontent.com/tdwg/cd"
+- `REPO_BRANCH` = the repo branch name -- e.g. "master" or "review"
+- `REPO_PATH_TO_CSV` = in the repo branch, the path to the directory containing CSV files
+- `REPO_PATH_TO_JSON` = not currently used, but the path to the directory containing JSON schema files

+- `CLASS_CSV` = the filename for the CSV with Class definitions -- e.g. "ltc_categories.csv"
+    - required column-names are:
+    - 'display_comments'
+    - 'display_label'

+- `TERM_CSV` = filename for the term definitions CSV -- e.g. "ltc_standard_terms_draft.csv"
+    - required column-names are:
+    - 'definition'
+    - 'label'
+    - 'rdf_type'
+    - 'tdwgutility_required'
+    - 'tdwgutility_organizedInClass'
+    - 'term_localName'

+- `DATATYPES_CSV` = filename for datatype-definitions CSV -- e.g. "ltc_datatypes.csv" (can be same CSV )
+    - required column-names are:
+    - 'datatype'
+    - 'tdwgutility_organizedInClass'
+    - 'term_localName'

+- `SKOS_CSV` = "ltc_skos_mapping.csv"

+- `JSON_OUTPUT_PATH` = the path where output JSON Schema files will go, relative to "tools/csv_to_json/" -- e.g.:
+    - to output to a test subdirectory, use "test_subdirectory"
+    - to output to (and overwrite) the live directory for Latimer Core, use "../../standard/json_schema_output"

 ### Troubleshooting

 For problems installing required modules, try setting up a [python virtual environment](https://docs.python.org/3/library/venv.html) like so: